codemagic-ci-cd/codemagic-docs/content/getting-started/about-codemagic.md

 Flutter developers can also choose to set up their workflows using a graphical user interface called the “Workflow Editor”.

 ## Infrastructure
-Codemagic’s infrastructure is centered around the powerful Apple silicon M1 (arm64) allowing for faster builds than the previous generation of macOS machines.
-Mac Pro (Intel), Linux and Windows machines are also available for all customers.
+Codemagic’s infrastructure is centered around the powerful Apple silicon M1 and M2(arm64) machines allowing for faster builds than the previous generation of macOS machines.
+Linux and Windows machines are also available for all customers.

 The following documentation pages show the hardware specifications for each instance type: